1. Writing a Multi Layer Feedforward Neural Network from Scratch

 print("Total Parameters: ", self.parameters)

-library here and instead of write tables like output, why not use table?
-Nothing huge is hapenning here, but we create a different list for layer name, input shape, neurons, activation, is bias and appended every layer's that value on this.
-Then after we collected every value of attribute from every layer, we create a dictionary with right keys.
-Then BAAAAM! we created a dataframe and set index to Layer Name
+library here and instead of writing tables like output, why not use the table?
+Nothing huge is happening here, but we created a different list for layer name, input shape, neurons, activation, bias and appended every layer's value on this.
+Then after we collected every value of the attribute from every layer, we created a dictionary with the right keys.
+Then BAAAAM!
+We created a dataframe and set the index to Layer Name

 .